Bucketlist Travels logo

 Table of Contents

-• Umkomass, KwaZulu-Natal, South Africa
+• Umkomaas, KwaZulu-Natal, South Africa

 Dolphins are ever-present at this incredible reef just off the coast of Durban year round, but May to July is the time to go to witness the ‘Sardine Run’.

-Made famous by the BBC’s groundbreaking series ‘Blue Planet’, this extraordinary natural spectacle sees billions of sardines migrate up South Africa’s Eastern Coast from – attracting every denizen of the deep, including 18,000 common and bottlenose dolphins.
+Made famous by ‘Blue Planet’, this extraordinary natural spectacle sees billions of sardines migrate up South Africa’s Eastern Coast from – attracting every denizen of the deep, including 18,000 common and bottlenose dolphins.
+Divers can be dropped into the feeding frenzy to see dolphins hunting in packs.

 Min age 18